Where to go in Ibiza!

 The North is popular amongst people who frequent crowded beach clubs less and prefer to enjoy the real Ibiza instead.
 There are nice restaurants in the area, and it is amazingly beautiful there and quieter than other parts of the island.
 San Juan is a nice village, San Lorenzo is not far away, and you can quickly get to the eastern part of the island where there are nice beaches like Aguas Blancas and Es Figueral.
 The North also has nice beaches as well, such as Benirras, Cala Xarraca, and Portinatx.
 It is also a bit cheaper, so you can do more with your money.
 Often, you will see nice, old Spanish cottages (fincas) that have been renovated into beautiful vacation homes.
 There are plenty of nice restaurants such as Cami de Balafia, The Girl Cafe, Elements, etc. It is approximately a 24 to 40 minute drive to Ibiza Town.

-Not too far from Ibiza Town, near Santa Eularia itself, a short distance away from San Lorenzo and Santa Gertrudis (both nice places with plenty of nice restaurants, especially in Santa Gertrudis), and quite a lot of nice (family) beaches in the area.
+Santa Eularia is not too far from Ibiza Town, a short distance away from San Lorenzo and Santa Gertrudis (both nice places with plenty of nice restaurants, especially in Santa Gertrudis), and quite a lot of nice (family) beaches in the area.
 It is a bit cheaper there than in the West and in the South.
 There are also plenty of fun (hip) beach clubs in the area.
 So, reason enough to be on this side of the island!
 Ibiza Town is about a 15 minute drive away.

 San Carlos is a village in Santa Eularia.
 This is a very beautiful, peaceful area.
 There are especially many Spanish cottages (fincas) here with a lot of space, which makes it an ideal family spot, since there are many nice beaches in the area and the prices are also relatively lower.
 So, more space and more rooms for your money.
 The village of San Carlos also offers a handful of small restaurants and shops, and there are hippie markets nearby.
 Santa Eularia is not far away, and Ibiza Town is approximately a 25 minute drive.